GaloisInc/FAW/README.md

   *distribution folder* and one to the file corpus being studied.

-A FAW distribution is a specific configuration of the FAW and is usually associated with a specific file format or corpus.
+A FAW distribution is a specific configuration of the FAW and is usually associated with a specific file format.
 The FAW repository includes a small set of distributions and corresponding file corpora, for example PDF.
 The PDF distribution can be launched from the root folder with the following command: `workbench.py pdf test_files/pdf`.